imruki/Hunters-and-Gatherers/README.md

 Hunters and Gatherers is a Java-based game developed as a course project, featuring a GUI built with JavaFX.
 It is a variant of the famous board game Carcassonne, set in a prehistoric era.

 ## About
 Hunters and Gatherers is a strategic tile-placement game inspired by Carcassonne, where players build landscapes with tiles and score points by claiming features such as forests, rivers, and meadows.
-The game is set in the Stone Age, emphasizing resource management and strategy.
+The game is set in the Stone Age.

 ## Features
 - Engaging gameplay mechanics